cherkasovaa/async-race-app/README.md

 ## Launch and installation

+> [!WARNING]
-For the application to function fully, **a local server needs to be running**, which provides the API for managing cars and races.
+> For the application to function fully, **a local server needs to be running**, which provides the API for managing cars and races.

 ### Starting the server